Cobalt: Halides

 Four dihalides of cobalt(II) are known: cobalt(II) fluoride (CoF2, pink), cobalt(II) chloride (CoCl2, blue), cobalt(II) bromide (CoBr2, green), cobalt(II) iodide (CoI2, blue-black).
 These halides exist in anhydrous and hydrated forms.
 Whereas the anhydrous dichloride is blue, the hydrate is red.

 The reduction potential for the reaction Co^{3+} + e− → Co^{2+} is +1.92 V, beyond that for chlorine to chloride, +1.36 V. Consequently, cobalt(III) chloride would spontaneously reduce to cobalt(II) chloride and chlorine.
 Because the reduction potential for fluorine to fluoride is so high, +2.87 V, cobalt(III) fluoride is one of the few simple stable cobalt(III) compounds.
 Cobalt(III) fluoride, which is used in some fluorination reactions, reacts vigorously with water.

 Coordination compounds

-As for all metals, molecular compounds and polyatomic ions of cobalt are classified as coordination complexes, that is, molecules or ions that contain cobalt linked to one or more ligands.
-These can be combinations of a potentially infinite variety of molecules and ions, such as: